jensjap/thin_manager/README.md

 thin_manager
 ============

-Control script for cluster of thin servers inn Windows environment.
+Control script for cluster of thin servers in Windows environment.